Listen to this article

 Our predictions are based on these numbers that we think are possible.
 You can estimate dates based on your own understanding too.

-We have created an artificial intelligence app that tries to count the visa numbers based on publicly available i140 data from USCIS and then mimics the per month visa allocation based on various factors.
+This app uses publicly available i140 data from USCIS and then mimics the per-month visa allocation based on various factors.

 Visa Bulletin Predictions App >